 The FV1200-IX83 is equipped with three excitation lasers (473, 543 and 635 nm); three emission detectors (high-sensitive photomultiplier tubes); a linear-encoded motorized stage; z piezo stage.
 Emission filters include a 670 nm longpass; and 655-755 nm, 560-620 nm and 490-525 nm bandpasses.

-In-house portable custom-built fluorescence confocal laser-scanning microscope
+In-house portable custom-built fluorescence confocal laser-scanning microscope Version 1

-This system is currently under construction.
 The main components include: excitation sources (635, 488 and 405 nm; BlueSky Research, Milpitas, CA); an aberration corrected objective; xy scan mirrors system and servo drivers for raster scan (6210H; Cambridge Tech Inc., Lexington, MA); a xyz motorized stage; two photodetectors (PMT and APD); DAQs to acquire the photodectors’ signals and control the xy scan mirrors, stages and lasers (USB-6366; National Instruments, Austin, TX); software to integrate and control all the components of the system (LabView; National Instruments); and various lenses, dichroic filters (DF), optical filters (OF), neutral density filters (NDF) and pinholes.

 In-house custom-built optically stimulated luminescence detector reader